Services and Infrastructures

 Storage – Tape

-The tape infrastructure at PIC is provisioned through a Sun StorageTek SL8500 library, providing around 6650 tape slots which are expected to cover the PIC tape needs in the coming years.
-Enstore is the mass storage system (developed at Fermilab) managing 14PB of tape storage and providing distributed access to a total of 4.3 million files.
-The supported technologies are LTO-4, LTO-5, T10KC and T10KD, containing 16%, 16%, 61% and 6% of the total data respectively, in around 5750 tape cartridges.
+The tape infrastructure at PIC is provisioned through a TS4500 IBM library, providing around 6000 tape slots which are expected to cover the PIC tape needs in the coming years.
+Enstore is the mass storage system (developed at Fermilab) managing almost 65PB of tape storage and providing distributed access to millions of files.

 Storage – Disk

-PIC disk storage is based on dCache, an open source project that can show all our disk servers (up to 60~) and to serve them in a unique software area (filesystem).
+PIC disk storage is based on dCache, an open source project that can show all our disk servers and to serve them in a unique software area (filesystem).
 It supports a large set of standard protocols (WebDAV, FTP, SRM, NFSv41, XRootD, …) for the data repository and its namespace.

 Apart from the LHC projects, PIC acts as Tier0 of the MAGIC and PAU experiments, is one of ten science data centers of the Euclid consortium and is ramping up the data acquisiton for the CTA telescope prototype.